gloross/magnum-bikes/README.md

 - Open a browser window pointed to theme URL - If not, use http://127.0.0.1:9292/
 - Watch for changes and rebuild

+## Cannot start the server?

+If `yarn start` fails, create a "sections" folder in `/src/styles/`.
+This should  fix the error.

 ## Building

 You need to build the files before pushing to Git or uploading the files to Shopify(by using Shopify CLI):